keziah55/ABBAd_day/README.md

 manually until I get round to doing it properly, and update the array in `fileArray.ino`.

-If you want to convert an mp3 to wav manually, use the following command
+If you want to convert an mp3 to wav manually, use the following command:
 ```
 sox input.mp3 -r 32000 -c 1 -b 8 0.wav
 ```